kingsdigitallab/kdl/frontend/src/blog/ghosts-machine.md

 ---
-title: Blog
+title: Ghosts in the Machine
-subtitle: Ghosts in the Machine
+subtitle:
 tags:
   - post
 authors: